 Fukuoka insists that the best disease and insect control is to grow crops in a healthy environment.
 He farms by cooperating with Nature rather than trying to “improve” on it by conquest.

-He also said that, strictly speaking, the only “natural” farming is hunting and gathering.
+He also said that, strictly speaking, the only “natural” way to obtain food is hunting and gathering.
 “Raising agricultural crops is a cultural innovation which requires knowledge and persistent effort.”

 Some of his techniques are as simple as they are genius: Instead of weeding one area, take out the weeds on one half and use them for covering the other half.
 When the next weeding cycle starts, do it the other way around.
 This way you create a space for insects to live and the weeds decompose, hence creating a layer of black humus.